 Friday, Janie and I were with a couple of Louisville friends for dinner and the theatre.
 It was a lovely night.
 The companionship was first rate, Janie got to boogie in the aisles with a packed house to the lively strains of ABBA (I’m just grateful there wasn’t a vacant pole nearby), and dinner at the Bristol was, for us, nostalgic.
 We had subscribed to Actors Theatre Louisville for many years (see the blog entry; “Droning Tonto and the Atomic Bic”), and part of our ATL ritual usually included dinner at the Bristol before curtain.
 I’m happy to report the Bristol’s green chili won-tons and filet mandarin still excel as theatre comfort food.

 We explained to our hosts our past experience with the restaurant and ATL and discovered they too had been ATL regulars.
-The husband recalled that the first play he saw at Actors was DRACULA.
+The husband recalled that the first play he saw at Actors was Dracula.

 All actors know, if given the chance, they can play anything.
-They’re wrong.

 The viewing public is protected from such hubris by the filter of directors who usually know better than to miscast actors in roles for which they are not suited.
 For example, though I know I could change people’s lives with my portrayals of Stanley Kowalski or Joan of Arc or Lassie’s “Timmy” (or Lassie for that matter), I also know my chances of being cast in those roles are minuscule.
-I think we all can agree the theatre-going world is made better by this protective filter (though, I’m tellin’ ya, I can scream “Stella” like a banshee).
+I think we all can agree the theater-going world is made better by this protective filter (though, I’m tellin’ ya, I can scream “Stella” like a banshee).

 However, sometimes the filter fails.